fogleman/pg/README.md

-## pg: Python Graphics Framework
+## pg: The Python Graphics Framework

-pg is a lightweight OpenGL graphics framework for Python.
+pg is a lightweight, high-level OpenGL graphics framework for Python.
 It is a work in progress.

 ### Tutorial